xniola/shadb/README.md

-**Introduzione**
+**Introduction**

-Una funzione crittografica di hash associa a dati di lunghezza arbitraria (messaggio) una sequenza binaria di dimensione fissa.
-Questo valore di hash viene spesso indicato anche con il termine message digest (o digest).
-Una funzione crittografica di hash è progettata per essere unidirezionale (one-way), ossia una funzione difficile da invertire: l'unico modo per ricreare i dati di input dall'output di una funzione di hash ideale è quello di tentare una ricerca di forza-bruta di possibili input per vedere se vi è corrispondenza (match).
+A cryptographic hash function associates data of arbitrary length (message) with a binary sequence of fixed size.
+This hash value is also often referred to as a message digest (or digest).
+A cryptographic hash function is designed to be unidirectional (one-way), i.e., a function that is difficult to reverse: the only way to recreate the input data from the output of an ideal hash function is to attempt a force-brute search of possible inputs to see if there is a match (match).

-Con **SHA** (Secure Hash Algorithm) si indica una famiglia di funzioni crittografiche di hash sviluppate a partire dal 1993 dalla National Security Agency (NSA).
-Gli algoritmi della famiglia sono denominati SHA-1, SHA-224, SHA-256, SHA-384 e SHA-512: le ultime 4 varianti sono spesso indicate genericamente come SHA-2, per distinguerle dal primo.
-Il primo produce un digest del messaggio di soli 160 bit, mentre gli altri producono digest di lunghezza in bit pari al numero indicato nella loro sigla (ad esempio SHA-256 produce un digest di 256 bit).
-Nelle GNU Core Utilities sono disponibili i programmi (da shell) sha1sum, sha224sum, sha256sum, sha384sum e sha512sum che consentono di calcolare (e verificare) il digest associato ad un file.
-Una descrizione (con pseudocodice) degli algoritmi SHA sono disponibili ai seguenti link: link1, link2.
+**SHA** (Secure Hash Algorithm) refers to a family of cryptographic hash functions developed since 1993 by the National Security Agency (NSA).
+The algorithms in the family are referred to as SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512: the last 4 variants are often referred to generically as SHA-2, to distinguish them from the former.
+The former produces a message digest of only 160 bits, while the others produce digests of length in bits equal to the number indicated in their abbreviation (e.g. SHA-256 produces a 256-bit digest).
+Available in the GNU Core Utilities are the programs (from the shell) sha1sum, sha224sum, sha256sum, sha384sum, and sha512sum that allow you to calculate (and verify) the digest associated with a file.
+A description (with pseudocode) of the SHA algorithms are available at the following links: link1, link2.

-**Descrizione**
+**Description**

-Nel progetto occorre sviluppare l'applicazione shadb che consente di archiviare i valori dei digest associati ai diversi file in un file apposito allo scopo di verificare se un dato file è già presente o meno nel proprio archivio.
-Le informazioni raccolte dal programma vengono salvate all'interno di un file la cui struttura è la seguente:
+In the project, the shadb application needs to be developed to store the digest values associated with different files in a special file for the purpose of checking whether or not a given file is already present in its archive.
+The information collected by the program is stored within a file whose structure is as follows:

 <absolutepathtoafile_1>\r\n
 <shacode_1>\r\n